Visit our sewage treatment plants or education centre for a fun, interactive journey through the water cycle.

 Western Treatment Plant

-There are three ways you can learn about this world-class facility:
+There are several ways you can learn about this world-class facility:

-- Our new virtual tour, with stunning 360-degree views you can access anytime, anywhere.
+- Our new virtual tour and augmented reality app, with stunning 360-degree views you can access anytime, anywhere.

 - Bus tours, for community groups and schools: grade 3 to tertiary students